 - Measurement, monitoring and reporting of market, liquidity and capital related risks.
 Reporting of breaches identified and monitor execution of remediation actions. - Monitoring and reporting of large exposures of the bank including exposures to Arab Bank Group. - Monitoring the execution of strategy and budgets established by the Board and reporting results achieved including cost control. - Monitoring of regulatory requirements and undertake associated financial regulatory reporting ensuring compliance with the requirements. - Monitoring and reporting of financial impact related to the defined benefit pension scheme.

 OPERATIONS

-- Oversight and control of the bank's Nostro activity through Reconciliation and exception management. - Identification and mitigation of all Operational transaction process related risks. - Oversight of CASS transactions including regulatory reporting and breach reporting in conjunction with Compliance.
+- Oversight and control of the Banks Nostro activity through Reconciliation and exception management. - Identification and mitigation of all Operational transaction process related risks.